Australian court approves tobacco pack logo ban

 The laws are in line with World Health Organisation recommendations and are being watched closely by countries including Britain, Norway, New Zealand, Canada and India, which are considering similar measures to help fight smoking.

-British American Tobacco (BATS.L), Britain's Imperial Tobacco IMT.L, Philip Morris (PM.N) and Japan Tobacco (2914.T) challenged the laws in Australia's High Court, claiming the rules were unconstitutional because they effectively extinguished their intellectual property rights.
+British American Tobacco, Britain's Imperial Tobacco, Philip Morris and Japan Tobacco challenged the laws in Australia's High Court, claiming the rules were unconstitutional because they effectively extinguished their intellectual property rights.

 In a brief statement, the High Court said a majority of its seven judges believed the laws did not breach Australia's constitution.
-A full judgement will be released later.
+A full judgment will be released later.

 The World Health Organisation estimates that more than 1 billion people around the world are regular smokers, with 80 percent in low- and middle-income countries.